Ramez-Ibrahim/ElonMuskWebsite/README.md

 5. Submit a pull request, explaining the changes you've made.

 Please ensure that your contributions align with the overall style and content of the website.

+## Technologies Used
+This website was developed using HTML, CSS, and JavaScript.
+It served as an opportunity for me to showcase my skills and knowledge in front-end web development.
+By utilizing these technologies, I was able to create an interactive and visually appealing biography website for Elon Musk.
+The combination of HTML for structure, CSS for styling, and JavaScript for interactivity allowed me to deliver a seamless user experience.

 ## License